debops/debops/docs/defaults-detailed.rst

 apt__keys
 ---------

-This list, along with :envvar:`apt__group_keys`, :envvar:`apt__host_keys` and :envvar:`apt__dependent_keys` can be used to manage APT repository keys through Ansible inventory.
-It's possible to use this mechanism from other Ansible roles through dependent variables, however other roles should use the ``apt_key`` Ansible module directly.
+This list, along with :envvar:`apt__group_keys` and :envvar:`apt__host_keys` and can be used to manage APT repository keys through Ansible inventory.
 Each entry is a YAML dictionary with parameters that correspond to the ``apt_key`` module parameters:

 ``data``
   Optional.
 GPG key contents provided directly.